§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 a pipeline, shall maintain that levee, dam, or weir in a condition as near as practicable to its

-original condition, however, the commissioner may grant such exceptions or variances from
+original condition, however, the secretary may grant such exceptions or variances from this

-this requirement if he determines that maintenance of the dam, levee, or weir no longer
+requirement if he determines that maintenance of the dam, levee, or weir no longer serves

-serves the purposes intended and will not serve to protect the environment of the area.
-The
+the purposes intended and will not serve to protect the environment of the area.
+The secretary

-commissioner may require the owner to inspect the levee, dam, or weir on a periodic basis
+may require the owner to inspect the levee, dam, or weir on a periodic basis and to file

-I. The commissioner shall make, after notice and public hearing as provided in this
+I. The secretary shall make, after notice and public hearing as provided in this

 Chapter, any reasonable rules, regulations, and orders that are necessary to control the offsite